timohe/aoe3-elo-overlay/README.md

 ## Prerequisites
 * Unfortunately the game UI is build with a lot of dynamic resizing, so OCR struggles with that
 * To solve the problem I created a little UI mod which makes the name position static and also changes the names to be black on white.
-* This application will only work with the mod installed.
-Multiplayer is still possible.
+* This application will only work with the mod installed
+* The mod is currently only compatible with the "legacy" UI mode

 ## Installation
 * Click on "Releases" on the right to get to the download of the current version